swfiua/gotu/doc/gotu.rst

 For our purpose, the conjecture says any 3-dimensional space is the same as a 3-sphere, provided the space has certain properties.

-For an excellent guide to the
+`Poincaré Conjecture` is an excellent essay on the subject, written by Colin Rourke.

 The theorem was eventually proven by Grigori Perelman in 2006.

 Knowing that the theorem holds, we can proceed forward knowing that if part of the universe has the qualities described in the conjecture, then it is essentially a 3-sphere.
-As such, it is highly symmetric.

-Locally, we can construct frames of reference that locally of a 3-sphere of space dimensions composed with a dimension of time
+Locally, we can construct frames of reference that entail a 3-sphere of space dimensions intertwined with a dimension of time.
+If we fix one dimension, then 3-spheres emerge.

-This is what de Sitter space is, more on this below.

 The first two chapters of the book introduce a cast of some 20 or more key characters in the story.
 Some familiar names: Kepler, Newton,